 Let’s try and change that.

-If you go to your MT4 and hit either CTRL+B or right click and scroll down, you will open up the Depth Of Market indicator for whichever currency pair you are trading.
+If you go to your MT4 and hit either ALT+B or right click and scroll down, you will open up the Depth Of Market indicator for whichever currency pair you are trading.

 What it attempts to do, is show you the levels at which trading activity is happening more heavily than other areas.